NNTin/discord-twitter-bot/README.md

 First two lines are skip-able but are recommended if you are relying on an older version of discord.py.
 Third line clones the rewrite branch.
 Fourth line executes launcher.py

-Once you have set everything up you can start main.py directly.
+Once you have set everything up you can run main.py directly.
+(Useful in combination with systemd, Upstart, PM2, etc.)

 ![](https://i.imgur.com/TdJahu9.png)